CyrilJl/OptiMask/README.md

 ## Citation

-If you use OptiMask in your research or work, please cite it using the following BibTeX entry:
+If you use OptiMask in your research or work, please cite it:

 ```bibtex
 @software{optimask2024,